 - Bring in new rewards – Boost interest in your PBIS program by introducing new items and privileges in the school store.
 Check out this list of over 200 PBIS incentive ideas.

 - Encourage accountability – Giving students the ability to check their point totals will help them to take ownership of the program.
 The PBIS Rewards Student App is perfect for this.

 - Involve parents – Parent support of your school and its PBIS program is important.
-This is a great time to suggest the PBIS Rewards Parent App.
+This is a great time to suggest the PBIS Rewards Family App.

 As the school year marches on toward the holidays, the effects of the mid-year slump can grow more pronounced.
 By the time winter break arrives, students and teachers alike are ready for a little time off.
 But shaking up classroom routines can help hold attention until that time arrives.

 Breaking through the mid-year slump is possible.
 Your PBIS program can help you to begin the second half of the year with renewed anticipation!